Anytime valid and asymptotically optimal inference driven by predictive recursion: Illustrations

-where, again, the distance between the two modes $\{0,\mu\}$ acts as a measure of the ``degree of non-normality,'' with large distances corresponding to higher degree of non-normality.
-The three specific cases we consider here are $\mu = 6,10,14$.
-We generate 100 data sets of size 5000 under each configuration, calculate $E_n^\text{\sc pr}$ at increments $n=100, 200, \ldots, 5000$. and plot $\log E_n^\text{\sc pr}$ versus $n$ in Figure~\ref{fig:normal}, along with a reference line having slope $K(P^{\star}, \model_0)$.
-As expected, the slope increases in the ``degree of non-normality,'' and the log-PRe-process paths closely follow this trend. \end{ex}
+In \eqref{eq:mixvmf}, the covariance matrix $\Sigma$ is a diagonal matrix with the diagonal vector as $\{(\pi/12)^2, (\pi/6)^2\}$, and the mean vectors are $\eta_1 = (\pi/4, \pi/2)^\top$ and $\eta_2$ varying, .
+The distance between the two modes $(\eta_1, \eta_2)$ acts as a measure of the ``degree of clustering,'' with large distances corresponding to going {\em further away} from the null.
+We generate 100 data sets under each configuration and plot $\log E_n^\text{\sc pr}$ versus $n$ at increments $n=100, 200, \ldots, 5000$ in Figure~\ref{fig:vmf}, along with a reference line of slope $K(P^{\star}, \model_0)$.
+As expected, the slope increases in the ``degree of clustering'' and the log-$\pr$e-process paths closely follow this trend. \end{example}